Privacy

 The ‘lawful basis for processing’ is the legal grounds that permit us to collect your personal data.
 It is determined based on the specific purpose we collect that data for.

-When you contact us to ask to be added as a signatory to the Consensus Statement, or to indicate an interest in supporting the work of United2Act the lawful basis for processing will be legitimate interests.
+Supporters and signatories: When you contact United2Act to ask to be added as a signatory to the Consensus Statement, or to indicate an interest in supporting the work of United2Act the lawful basis for processing will be legitimate interests.

 How we keep your data secure